-- Can make normal progress to the individual project. - Can make progress to the individual project, whilst noting that graduation with an MSc requires success in a small number of resits. - Is debarred from the individual project until they successfully improve course grades at resit (consequently requiring a September to December project and delayed graduation) - considered for the awards of Postgraduate Certificate or Postgraduate Diploma
+- Can make normal progress to the individual project. - Can make progress to the individual project, whilst noting that graduation with an MSc requires success in a small number of resits. - Is debarred from the individual project until they successfully improve course grades at resit (consequently requiring a September to December project and delayed graduation) - Should be excluded from further study, and considered for the awards of Postgraduate Certificate or Postgraduate Diploma